 Check for entry points

 Pests can fit through the smallest of gaps, so check for any cracks in the walls or gaps in skirting boards.
 What may just seem like a slight crack may actually be an access point for bugs, such as ants and cockroaches.
 Be sure to look behind shelving, cupboards, and fridges.
-Also, it may seem obvious but ensure that all doors are closed when they aren’t in use.
+Also, it may seem obvious, but ensure that all doors are closed when they aren’t in use.
 Of course, the main entrance to a supermarket is virtually always open when the store is, but every other door should be firmly closed unless in use.
 Leaving the doors open is like an invitation for pests.

 Every delivery a supermarket receives must be thoroughly checked for pests.
-Failing to do so runs the risk of staff willingly transporting pests into the store.
+Failing to do so runs the risk of staff unknowingly transporting pests into the store.
 Pests can often be found hiding amongst fresh produce, even when it appears to be tightly packaged.
-Additionally, any food packages that are opened pose an even bigger threat.
+Additionally, any food packages that are opened pose an even more significant threat.
 Not only may they be harbouring pests, but any spillages will attract even more pests to the area.
 Make sure you know what’s entering your store to prevent any surprise visitors.

 Maintain a good cleaning regime

 Spillages and crumbs should be cleaned up immediately, both on the shop floor and in staff areas.
-A few crumbs can attract a few pests, and a few pests quickly become many pests, then before you know it you have a full infestation on your hands.
+A few crumbs can attract a few pests, and a few pests quickly become many pests, then before you know it, you have a full infestation on your hands.
 Sweep up, mop floors, and vacuum as regularly as possible.

 Be sure to dispose of rubbish promptly too, and try not to have it on/near the premises for too long.
 The longer waste sits around, the more it attracts pests.

 The final, and arguably most important tip, is to call a pest control expert as soon as you see signs of pests.
 As we’ve said, seeing one mouse or cockroach indicates that there are many more lurking out of sight.
-Don’t be complacent or you’ll end up with a health and safety nightmare on your hands, and your supermarket may even be forced to close for a period of time.
+Don’t be complacent, or you’ll end up with a health and safety nightmare on your hands, and your supermarket may even be forced to close for a period of time.
 Be proactive and call a pest controller immediately.
 We’ll quickly assess the situation, deal with the infestation, and put proofing measures in place to ensure that the pests don’t return any time soon.

-Here at Inoculand, we have experience dealing with everything from small, residential flats to huge office blocks, and more.
+Here at Inoculand, we have experience dealing with everything from small residential flats to huge office blocks and more.
 Get in touch with us to find out how we can solve your supermarket’s pest problem, or better yet, help to prevent one from occurring.